datanav/docs/configuration.rst

 =======

 Sources provide streams of entities as input to the pipes which is the building blocks for the flows in the Sesam Node.
-These entities can take any shape (i.e. they can also be nested), and have a single required property: "_id".
-This "_id" field must be unique within a flow.
+These entities can take any shape (i.e. they can also be nested), and have a single required property: ``_id``.
+This ``_id`` field must be unique within a flow.
-Sources can also support "since" monikers or markers which lets them pick up where the previous stream of entities left off, sort of like a bookmark in the entitiy stream.
-The "since" marker is opaque to the rest of the Sesam Node components, and is assumed to be interpretable only by the source.
-Within an entity, the marker is carried in the "_updated" property if supported by the source.
+Sources can also support ``since`` monikers or markers which lets them pick up where the previous stream of entities left off, sort of like a bookmark in the entitiy stream.
+The ``since`` marker is opaque to the rest of the Sesam Node components, and is assumed to be interpretable only by the source.
+Within an entity, the marker is carried in the ``_updated`` property if supported by the source.

 The Sesam Node supports a diverse set of core data sources: